Leaky Gut – What, Why, How

 Colostrum for Gut Health

-I cannot advocate enough about the benefits of using colostrum to heal gut disease and restore a balanced immune system.
-It reduces inflammation, repairs the damage caused by inflammation and supports the growth of good bacteria essential in healthy digestion.
+I cannot advocate enough about the benefits of using colostrum.
+It heals gut disease and restores a balanced immune system.
+Also, it reduces inflammation, repairs the damage caused by inflammation, and supports the growth of good bacteria essential in healthy digestion.

 “Colostrum is the best remedy known for all-around gut health.
 Colostrum restores leaky gut to normal permeability levels.
-It contains growth factors and hormones to help repair damage to the intestinal lining, including damage caused by NSAIDs and other medication, and restores gut integrity.” ~Andrew M. Keech, PhD, Peptide Immunotherapy
+It contains growth factors and hormones to help repair damage to the intestinal lining, including damage caused by NSAIDs and other medication, and restores gut integrity.” ~Andrew M. Keech, Ph.D., Peptide Immunotherapy